-- Laboratory technician must have passed the written examination - Laboratory technician must have attended two workshops: the Accreditation Workshop and the Criteria Workshop.
+- Dentist must have passed the written examination - Dentist must have attended two workshops: the Accreditation Workshop and the Criteria Workshop.
 These workshops are offered at the annual scientific session, online and at additional dates as directed by the ABCD.
-Verification of attendance must be on record with the AACD Credentialing Department. - Attended at least half of the annual scientific sessions since passing the written examination. - For individuals passing the written exam at a testing center, you can submit cases as long as you attended the annual scientific session the calendar year you pass the testing center written exam.
+Verification of attendance must be on record with the credentialing department at the AACD Executive Office. - Attended at least half of the annual scientific sessions since passing the written examination. - For individuals passing the written exam at a testing center, you can submit cases as long as you attended the annual scientific session the calendar year you pass the testing center written exam.
 In addition, workshop requirements must be fulfilled as noted above.
 Meeting attendance requirements will be monitored for all members in the process from the time they pass the written. - Submission form completed and fee paid for each clinical case submitted. - Any outstanding "ethical issues" with the AACD must be resolved prior to clinical case submission.

-The Three Required Case Types
+The Five Required Case Types

-Three case types must be successfully completed.
-These cases will allow the laboratory technician to demonstrate excellence in a range of disciplines that cover important aspects of cosmetic dentistry.
-All three cases will be submitted as "Technique" cases.
+There are five case types that must be successfully completed.
+These cases will allow the dentist pursuing Accreditation to demonstrate excellence in a range of disciplines that cover important aspects of cosmetic dentistry.

-- I. Six or more indirect restorations, treating upper incisors and canines - II.
-One or two indirect restorations (treating upper incisors; adjacent teeth must have no indirect restorations) Edentulous space and or implant does not qualify as treating upper incisors. - III.
-Tooth replacement (options: bridge or implant) - A. Bridge: at least one pontic must be replacing an upper incisor and/or canine - B. Implant: must involve placement of an implant root form into an upper anterior edentulous space.
+I. Six or more indirect restorations (treating upper incisors and canines)

+II.
+One or two indirect restorations (treating upper incisors; adjacent teeth must have no indirect restorations) Edentulous space and or implant does not qualify as treating upper incisors.

+III.
+Tooth replacement (options: laboratory fabricated bridge or implant)

+A. Bridge: at least one pontic must be replacing an upper incisor and/or canine B. Implant: must involve placement of an implant root form into an upper anterior edentulous space.
 The edentulous space is defined as being devoid of any root structure.
 (Pre-op x-rays and photographic views must show edentulous space or failing tooth prior to implant placement.)
 Replacement of a crown on an existing implant or the use of Pink Porcelain/Composite is not acceptable for this case type.